crazyguitar/wordbank/2017-03-25/README.md

 ##### Level 1

-* Describe a person you would like to know more about.
-Why do you want to know more about this person.
 * Do you prefer to use e-mails to communicate with your friends and family members or do you prefer to use the telephone?
 * Describe one event that has positive effects on you.